lizardman301/Lizard-bot-rsf/doc/bot_commands.md

 Allows you to edit responses/settings for Lizard-BOT.
 There are multiple settings that can be edited to allow customization.
-If no channel is specified, changes for channel specific edits will affect only the current channel.
+If no channel is specified, changes for channel specific edits will affect only the channel the command is sent in.
 If multiple channels are listed, the setting will be updated to the same value across all listed channels.
 Server-wide edit commands do not require a channel to be specified.
 ##### Server-wide